SmoothWAN/SmoothWAN-docs/docs/modemtethr.md

 As a better alternative, wireless repeaters with ethernet sockets work as clients in bridge mode (automatically set, no configuration), optionally hide the repeater SSID.
 This solution is a decent alternative for stability, Wi-Fi 6E support, higher speeds and better range.

 ## Setup
-- Plug in the dongle to a USB port that will remian fixed, changing ports requires reconfiguration
+- Plug in the dongle to a USB port that will remain fixed, changing ports requires reconfiguration
 - Restart/Reboot SmoothWAN
 - Configure in Network -> Wireless
 - Hit `Scan` and follow through, tick `Replace existing configuration` and set firewall to RED zone